Skip to main content

 Resolution: This is usually caused by a communication issue.
 Your nodes can't communicate with each other using VRRP heartbeat signals.
 An active primary node will send VRRP packets onto the network, but the secondary node in standby mode will not.
 If the failover node's Access Server service is stopped, the primary node will continue to send out VRRP packets that will be visible to the secondary node.
 To determine if the failover node does not receive the VRRP packets, we can stop the Access Server service on the failover node and use tcpdump to see if the packets arrived.

-1. Sign in to the failover node's console with root privileges.
+1. Sign in to the failover node's console and get root privileges.

 2. Stop the Access Server service: